You don’t need a crisis to question your definition of success.

 Work hard.
 Be responsible.
 Do what’s expected.
 Make it look easy.

-I didn’t question it—it was the model I saw growing up, and for a long time, it served me.
-Or at least, I thought it did.
+I didn’t question it—it was the model I saw growing up, and for a long time, it seemed to work.

 But somewhere along the way, I started to notice a disconnect.